dilner1/Portfolio_one/README.md

 ## Opening Screen

-- opening section of the page starts with a large, bright and colorful picture and focuses eye on central logo

-- this is an attempt to make the site memorable and unique.
+- Opening section of the page starts with a large, bright and colorful picture which focuses the eye on the central logo This is an attempt to make the site memorable and unique.

 ![main menu screen](assets/images/menu.png)

 ## Navigation Bar

-- Navigation is located under the header and sticks to the top when scrolling down
+- Navigation bar is located under the header and sticks to the top when scrolling down

-- Has hover function that changes the nav colour
+- Has hover function that changes the navigation colour

-- As is a one page site have not included an 'active' element as not necessary.
+- As this is a one-page site an 'active' element was not included as it was not necessary.

 ## Who We Are

-- gives short information on company, explains what the studio can do
+- Gives a short section of information on company, explains what the studio can do

-- As opening section is very dramatic this section was kept simple and easy to read
+- As opening section is very dramatic this section was kept simple so the reader is not distracted from the text

 - Uses wide line-spacing and solid background to achieve this